Würth: Corporate structure

 The Würth Group specializes in sales through its representatives.
 It operates globally, with continuous expansions due to sales.
 In Germany, the number of employees amounts to 24,971.
 Around the world, the Würth Group employs more than 33,000 sales representatives in the field.

 Cultural ties

+Würth Foundation

 The Würth Group supports the Würth Foundation (Stiftung Würth), established by Carmen and Reinhold Würth in 1987 to promote art and culture, science and research, education and integration.
-The organization gives many types of awards, including the Würth Prize for European Literature (Würth-Preis für Europäische Literatur), the Würth Prize of Jeunesses Musicales Germany (Würth-Preis der Jeunesses Musicales Deutschland).
+The organization gives many types of awards, including the Würth Prize for European Literature and the Würth Prize of Jeunesses Musicales Germany.
 Since 1993, Würth has awarded the Robert Jacobsen Prize to contemporary visual artists.
 In addition, the Würth Foundation engages in school and university funding.
 In 2005, the Künzelsau College of Applied Sciences of the University of Heilbronn was renamed Reinhold Würth University.